TYPES OF DISABILITIES

 Speech and language impairments mean one or more speech/language disorders of voice, articulation, rhythm, and/or the receptive and expressive processes of language that limits the quality, accuracy, intelligibility or fluency of producing the sounds that comprise spoken language.

-• Speech impairment does not apply to language having to do with a foreign accent or to any limitation that is caused by a physical or hearing impairment, psychological disability, or acquired brain impairment (ABI).
+• Speech impairment does not apply to language having to do with a foreign accent or to any limitation that is caused by a physical or hearing impairment, psychological disability, or (ABI).

 Learning disability (LD) is defined as a persistent condition of presumed neurological dysfunction which may exist with other disabling conditions.
 This dysfunction continues despite instruction in standard classroom situations.
 To be categorized as learning disabled a student must exhibit:

-• Learning disability does not apply to learning problems resulting from any physical, visual, or hearing impairments, psychological disability, or any health related disabilities.
-A learning disability can exist with other disabilities except ABI and DDL.
+• LD does not apply to learning problems resulting from any physical, visual, or hearing impairments, psychological disability, or any health related disabilities.
+A LD can exist with other disabilities except ABI and DDL.

 Acquired Brain Impairment: